AleyMohammed/WebSuite/README.md

 1. **Bank**: Allows adding, editing, and deleting users.
 2. **My/your Unversity**: Allows adding, editing, and deleting .
 3. **Pharm**: Allows recording and tracking orders.
-## The Details
-- I will explain the code in a code explanation file and apply it to it.